 Why do people die?
 How do you explain the loss of a loved one to a child?
 This book is a compassionate guide for adults and children to read together, featuring a read along story, answers to questions children ask about death, and a comprehensive list of resources and organizations that can help.

 “Beyond the Innocence of Childhood: Helping Children and Adolescents Cope with Life-Threatening Illness and Dying,” by Eleanor J. Deveau

-Beyond the Innocence of Childhood is a collection of forty chapters that are divided into three separate volumes.
-The overall purpose of this series is to answer the question: How do we as educators, clinicians, other professionals, and parents help children and adolescents deal with threat to their lives, dying, death, and bereavement?
+This is a collection of 40 chapters that are divided into three separate volumes.
+The overall purpose of this series is to answer the question: How do we as educators, clinicians, other professionals and parents help children and adolescents deal with threat to their lives, dying, death and bereavement?

-"All Kids of Love: Experiencing Hospice (Death, Value, and Meaning)," by Carolyn Jaffe
+“All Kinds of Love: Experiencing Hospice (Death, Value, and Meaning),” by Carolyn Jaffe

 This book is truly a humanistic tour de force.
 It is a classic, and should be read not only by those who must interact with a dying loved one, but by each of us as we confront our own mortality, and the meaning of a life well lived.

 “Butterfly Kisses and Wishes on Wings,” by Elle McVicker (Ages 4-8)